Rebecca McClure – ASYE Hospital Social Work Team – Barnsley

 I worked as a nurse auxiliary and loved the listening to and talking with patients, more than the medical side.
 So I went to University and did a degree in Counselling, however this did not lead to anything when degree finished.
 I then decided to go to a Huddersfield University’s open day and it was there I talked to the Social Work department and from that decided to study Social Work.

 I qualified in July 2016 and got a temporary contract with Doncaster Royal Infirmary for 8 weeks, but was looking for a full time post so applied for a social work post with Barnsley.
-My interview was went really well interview and I really liked the team so I accepted my ASYE post here even though Doncaster then offered me a permanent post as well.
+My interview went really, and I really liked the team, so I accepted my ASYE post here even though Doncaster then offered me a permanent post as well.

 What team do you work in?